Scot MacDonald

 Scot MacDonald (born 15 February 1961) is an Australian politician.
 He was a Liberal Party member of the New South Wales Legislative Council from 2011 to 2019.
+He served as a Parliamentary Secretary from 2015 to 2019.

 MacDonald holds a Bachelor of Financial Administration and a Masters of Environmental Management from the University of New England.

-Prior to NSW Parliament, MacDonald was an Executive Officer at Riverina Citrus.
+Prior to NSW Parliament, MacDonald was an executive officer at Riverina Citrus.
+From 1989 to 2008 he owned and managed with his wife, Guyra Rural Services for 20 years.
+The business was based in the Northern Tablelands of NSW and serviced farmers across northern NSW.

-He also served on the State Executive of the NSW Liberal Party for 10 years as Country Vice-President.
+MacDonald ran for the Australian Senate at the fifth spot on the Coalition ticket at the 2001 election.
+He was the Liberal candidate for New England at the 2004 election.
+He finished third.
+MacDonald was also an unsuccessful candidate for the New South Wales Legislative Council in 2007 before being elected in 2011.

-He was a member of numerous committees including GPSC5 which is notable for its Inquiry into Coal Seam Gas.
-He has also served on a wide range of Inquries, such as the Management of Public Lands, Corrective Services, Racial Vilification, and Valuer General.
+He was a member of numerous Parliamentary committees including GPSC5 which is notable for its Inquiry into Coal Seam Gas.
+He has also served on a wide range of inquries, such as the management of public lands, corrective services, racial vilification, and Valuer General.

+Political views

-MacDonald is a member of the Institute of Public Affairs and a strong advocate of free trade.
+MacDonald is a strong advocate of free trade.
+He believes the free market provides the greatest opportunities for individuals and enterprise.

+Personal life

+He is married to Aileen MacDonald, a member of the NSW Legislative Council.
+They have three children (Alex, James and Nicola) and one granddaughter.